JJ-Web-Development/pick-and-roll-paint/README.md

-# Pick & Roll Paints Website
+# Pick & Roll Paints

+Pick and Roll Paints is a Richmond, Virginia based service company that paints driveway courts for low costs.

-by Jack and Justin
+Website by Jack and Justin